User Guide

 MSRP fallback behavior

-Set the MSRP to the full box MSRP, not the per-stick MSRP.
+Set both wholesale cost and MSRP to the full box value, not the per-stick value.
 StickTax handles the per-stick math internally using the cigars-per-box value from the assigned profile class.

 How Checkout Works